RezaRezaeiJavan/PhageMiner/README.md

 ## Installation

 ### Required dependencies
-PhageMiner has the following python dependencies:
+PhageMiner is currently not compatible with python 3.x, and thus python 2.x is recommended.
+It also has the following python dependencies:
 * biopython
 * pandas
 * sklearn